Women's suffrage in Newfoundland: Second Wave of the Suffrage Movement

 Although the WCTU was no longer fighting for women’s suffrage, the topic did not entirely disappear from the public consciousness.
 Suffragists were active in other parts of the world, and news of their work was reported in Newfoundland newspapers and debated in local clubs and societies.

 However, most clubs were fraternal and barred women.
 In response, a group of St. John’s women formed the Ladies Reading Room in 1909 to give women a space to discuss current affairs and read international journals and newspapers.
 The Reading Room also hosted a Current Events Club, which met every Saturday to debate current affairs, including suffrage.
 The Ladies Reading Room and Current Events Club politicized a new generation of suffragists.
 Its leaders included Armine Gosling, Fannie McNeil, Myra Campbell, Anna (Barnes) Mitchell, Agnes Miller Ayre, and Adeline Browning.

+Armine Gosling Distaff was a leader of the Newfoundland suffrage movement.

 The outbreak of the First World War caused suffragists to reduce their efforts, but, when the war ended, the movement gained significant ground.
 The war service of Newfoundland women helped the postwar suffragettes make their case that women deserved the vote.
 The Women's Patriotic Association (which was formed in 1914 to support the war effort) and its leaders were to key to the postwar proliferation of women's civic organizations, including the suffrage movement.
 In 1920, Armine Gosling, Adeline Browning, and Anna Mitchell founded the Newfoundland Women’s Franchise League.
 Browning was also London representative to the International Woman Suffrage Alliance.
 The Franchise League had one goal: to win voting rights for women.
 League members embarked on an island-wide publicity campaign: suffragists screened advertisements in movie houses, published essays and letters in newspapers, canvassed homes and businesses, and circulated a petition throughout the island to garner support.
 Their efforts ended in success on March 9, 1925, when Prime Minister Walter Stanley Monroe introduced a suffrage bill to the legislature.
 It passed unanimously and became law on April 3, 1925.
 It was not, however, a total success: women could become voters at the age of 25, while men could vote at the age of 21.
 Nonetheless, suffragists hailed the new law as a victory and the Women’s Franchise League changed its name to The League of Women Voters, a non-partisan organization that promoted such social issues as compulsory education, child welfare, and maternal health.